Chicago Exterior Wall Inspection Compliance Guide

 • Real estate transactions

-A Practical Chicago Exterior Wall Compliance Strategy
+A Practical Chicago Façade Compliance Strategy

-2. Identify your building’s assigned inspection cycle
+Verify your assigned inspection cycle based on your address.